 MGEF scholarships include everything a student needs during the school year.
-Some are required by the schools.
-Mosquito nets and personal supplies are provided to ensure optimum conditions for each student’s health and success.
+Some items are required by the schools.
+Mosquito nets and personal supplies are also provided by MGEF to ensure optimum conditions for each student’s health and success.

 - Uniforms, which include skirts and blouses or dresses, shoes, underwear, socks, sweaters, and shoes